FordyceLab/geppetto/README.md

 ## The interface and controlling valves

-The Geppetto interface consists of four master control buttons as well inidividual controls for each valve.
+The Geppetto interface consists of four master control buttons as well individual controls for each valve.
 The roles of the master control buttons are outlined below:

 - `Initialize Valve States` - Set all of the valves to the state specified in the config file  `initial_state` variable.
 - `Read Valve States` - Read the current state of all valves and update GUI accordingly.
 This functionality is useful in the case of program/computer crash and restart.